 3. Tip functionalization

-NOTE: Perform all steps in a hood to avoid inhalation of organic vapors.
+NOTE: All steps should be carried out in a fume hood to avoid inhalation of organic vapors.
 Additionally, gloves, lab coat and eye protection are required.
 Use nitrile or latex gloves for every step to avoid contamination.
 Wear solvent resistant gloves when using toluene.
 All steps, unless specified otherwise, are done at RT.
 Use fresh equipment and gloves for every step to avoid possible cross-contamination.

 3.1.
 Perform surface activation by applying oxygen plasma to the AFM cantilever chip MLCT-Bio-DC.